Skip to main content

 46th Legislative District

-Rep. Darya Farivar is running for re-election for the 46th Legislative District, Position 2.
-She has worked as the public policy director with Disability Rights Washington, an organization that provides free services to people with disabilities and protects the rights of people with disabilities statewide.
+Rep. Darya Farivar is running for re-election for Legislative District 46, Position 2.
+She has worked as the public policy director with Disability Rights Washington, an organization that provides free services to people with disabilities and protects their rights statewide.
 Farivar has also served as co-chair of the Seattle Women's Commission, policy chair of the State Special Education Advisory Council, and a board member of Peyvand, which supports Iranian students at UW.

 Challenging Farivar is Republican Simone Barron.
 She is the founder and director of Restaurant Workers of America, an "astroturf" group that promotes the interests of the restaurant lobby.
-Barron speaks proudly of testifying against raising the minimum wage for the restaurant industry at the federal, state, and local levels.
+Barron speaks proudly about testifying against raising the minimum wage for the restaurant industry at the federal, state, and local levels.
 She is also a Fox Business News contributor.
-In this race, Barron lists public safety, supporting small businesses by "restoring reasonable labor policy," and reducing the cost of living as priorities, though she doesn't give specifics past this.
+In this race, Barron lists public safety, supporting small businesses by stripping workers' rights, and reducing the cost of living as priorities, though she doesn't give specifics past this.

 Barron would likely be a barrier to economic progress for working families, while Farivar has a demonstrated track record for helping Washingtonians of all walks of life secure their civil rights, housing, and more.
 Farivar is by far the best choice for state House from the 46th Legislative District.

-Rep. Darya Farivar is running for re-election for the 46th Legislative District, Position 2.
-She has worked as the public policy director with Disability Rights Washington, an organization that provides free services to people with disabilities and protects the rights of people with disabilities statewide.
+Rep. Darya Farivar is running for re-election for Legislative District 46, Position 2.
+She has worked as the public policy director with Disability Rights Washington, an organization that provides free services to people with disabilities and protects their rights statewide.
 Farivar has also served as co-chair of the Seattle Women's Commission, policy chair of the State Special Education Advisory Council, and a board member of Peyvand, which supports Iranian students at UW.

 Challenging Farivar is Republican Simone Barron.
 She is the founder and director of Restaurant Workers of America, an "astroturf" group that promotes the interests of the restaurant lobby.
-Barron speaks proudly of testifying against raising the minimum wage for the restaurant industry at the federal, state, and local levels.
+Barron speaks proudly about testifying against raising the minimum wage for the restaurant industry at the federal, state, and local levels.
 She is also a Fox Business News contributor.
-In this race, Barron lists public safety, supporting small businesses by "restoring reasonable labor policy," and reducing the cost of living as priorities, though she doesn't give specifics past this.
+In this race, Barron lists public safety, supporting small businesses by stripping workers' rights, and reducing the cost of living as priorities, though she doesn't give specifics past this.

 Barron would likely be a barrier to economic progress for working families, while Farivar has a demonstrated track record for helping Washingtonians of all walks of life secure their civil rights, housing, and more.
 Farivar is by far the best choice for state House from the 46th Legislative District.